ycpcs/cs320-spring2018/assign/assign11.md

 Upload the completed form to Marmoset as **assign11peereval**.
 You *must* submit it in PDF format, which means that you must save the final document version as a PDF.

 <div class="callout">
-Your self/peer evaluation <em>must</em> be submitted in PDF format.
+Your self / peer evaluation <em>must</em> be submitted in PDF format.
 Submissions in any other format may receive a grade of 0.
 </div>